Bristol-Myers Squibb Co.

 Dividends Summary

-- Bristol-Myers Squibb Co. has issued 89 dividend payments over the past 22 years
+- Consistent Payer: Bristol-Myers Squibb Co. has rewarded shareholders with 91 dividend payments over the past 22 years.

 Company News